-In fact, a prominent recent work on "unmasking clever hans" predictors \cite{Lapuschkin2019} has shown that the decision making of a discriminative deep neural network can be based on entirely trivial features, such as a certain object always occurring at a specific location in every image or almost imperceivable photography tags.
-"Adversarial examples are not bugs they are features" \cite{Ilyas2019} takes this one step further and empirically showcases how classes can be distinguishable solely based on noise patterns.
-In a trivial case of our above car versus airplane example, presenting the trained model with images of ships that feature the similarly blue background of the sea is then not surprisingly resulting in overconfident misclassification.
-Using ships as a background class could initially solve this problem of attributing blue to airplanes.
-However, if a significant portion of our learned features were indeed to be composed of noise, background and adversarial patterns, then we would argue that overconfident mispredictions are impossible to overcome, as the extent of data on which these features activate is inconceivable to any human modeller.
-We believe this makes the approach to handle outlying and unknown unknown data through prior knowledge even less feasible. \\
+In fact, a prominent recent work on ``Unmasking Clever Hans'' predictors \citep{Lapuschkin2019} has shown that the decision making of a discriminative deep neural network can be based on entirely trivial features, such as a certain object always occurring at a specific location in every image or almost imperceivable photography tags. ``Adversarial examples are not bugs they are features'' \citep{Ilyas2019} takes this one step further and empirically showcases how classes can be distinguishable solely based on noise patterns.
+In a trivial case of our above car versus aeroplane example, presenting the trained model with images of ships that feature the similarly blue background of the sea is then not surprisingly resulting in overconfident misclassification.
+Using ships as a background class could initially solve this problem of attributing blue to aeroplanes.
+However, if a significant portion of our learned features were indeed to be composed of noise, background and adversarial patterns, then we would argue that overconfident mispredictions are impossible to overcome, as the extent of data on which these features activate is inconceivable to any human modeler.
+This makes the approach to handle outlying and unknown unknown data through prior knowledge even less feasible. \\